fluree/docs.flur.ee/src/content/docs/db-setup/database-settings.md

 ### PBFT

-[Practical Byzantine Fault Tolerance](http://pmg.csail.mit.edu/papers/osdi99.pdf) (PBFT) is a Byzantine fault tolerant algorithm designed for asnychronous environments (like a FlureeDB network or the internet).
+[Practical Byzantine Fault Tolerance](http://pmg.csail.mit.edu/papers/osdi99.pdf) (PBFT) is a Byzantine fault tolerant algorithm designed for asnychronous environments (like a Fluree network or the internet).

 - Fault tolerance: `3n + 1` servers required, where `n` is a faulty server
 - PBFT also uses leader-election, and the leader is replaced in each transaction, or if an existing leader is unresponsive for a period of time.